elixir-europe/infectious-diseases-toolkit/contribute/editorial_board_guide.md

 ## Adding an institution, infrastructure, project or funder

 Institutions, projects, funders and infrastructures are listed in the [affiliations.yml](https://github.com/elixir-europe/infectious-diseases-toolkit/blob/main/_data/affiliations.yaml) file.
-The info in this file is used on the support page in the about section, but also for the affiliations in tool assembly pages.
-Make sure you make use of the same name in those assembly pages.
+The information in this file is used on the support page in the about section, but also for the affiliations in showcase pages.
+Make sure you make use of the same name in those showcase pages.
 The yaml file has following syntax:
 ```yaml
 - name: VIB
   image_url: /images/institutions/VIB-PSB.svg